survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 # Loader Definitions

 Webpack provides multiple ways to set up module loaders.
-The idea of a loader itself is straight-forward as each loader is a function accepting input and returning output.
-Loaders can also have side effects as they can emit to the file system and even intercept execution to implement ideas such as caching.
+Each loader is a function accepting input and returning output.
+They can have side effects as they can emit to the file system and are able to intercept execution to implement ideas such as caching.

 ## Anatomy of a loader

-Webpack supports common JavaScript formats out of the box and other formats can be loaded by setting up specific **loaders**.
-The idea is the same.
-You always set up a loader, or loaders, and connect those with your directory structure.
+Webpack supports common JavaScript formats out of the box.
+Other formats can be handled using **loaders** by setting up a loader, or loaders, and connecting those with your directory structure.

 Consider the example below where webpack processes JavaScript through Babel: